USS Mugford (DD-105)

 USS Mugford (DD-105) was a Wickes-class destroyer built for the United States Navy during World War I.

 Description

 The Wickes class was an improved and faster version of the preceding Caldwell-class.
-Two different designs were prepared to the same specification that mainly differed in the turbines and boilers used.
+Two different designs were prepared to the same specification, which mainly differed in the turbines and boilers used.
 The ships built to the Bethlehem Steel design, built in the Fore River and Union Iron Works shipyards, mostly used Yarrow boilers that deteriorated badly during service and were mostly scrapped during the 1930s.
 The ships displaced 1202–1208 LT at standard load and 1295–1322 LT at deep load.
 They had an overall length of 314 ft 4 in, a beam of 30 ft 11 in and a draught of 9 ft 10 in.
 They had a crew of 6 officers and 108 enlisted men.